 Marisol Vasquez, Assistant Volunteer Coordinator

 Marisol Vasquez has a passion to help others.
 She has worked in the nonprofit sector for 11 years for the community of Monterey County.
 Born in Michuocan, Mexico, she moved to the U.S.A at the age of 3.
 She has two children a 17-year-old son and 14-year-old daughter.
 She enjoys spending time with family.

 Alyse Janée Toulouse, Administrative Assistant

 Al wears many a hat at YWCA Monterey County.
 Almost a year ago they got their start with the YWCA as Lead Youth Education and Advocacy Facilitator.
 They are up for anything that will move forward lasting progress for peace, justice, and women’s equality.
-Their latest YWCA roles include web development and content writing.
 When not busy at work they enjoy speaking on panels with an LGBTQ group called Rainbow Speakers and Friends.

 Much like a dog and a music librarian in one, Al enjoys reading, writing, making playlists, sticking their head out the window on a nice drive, meeting animals, dancing, making and experiencing live music, being outside, and playing frisbee.
 In contrast, they are so passionate about Public Policy they studied it at UC Berkeley.
 Al wishes they read as fast as robots, is a strong debater, and a proud Aunt to six nieces and nephews.

 Prevention and Outreach